AnshuOishik/RGCOK/README.txt

 Notice:
 # Testing k-mer length of size 9 to 21
-# The list of target file directories and the reference file path (the first line) are both found in chr.fa.
+# The list of target file directories and the reference file path (the first line) are both found in chr.fa
 # 8 is the number of threads
 # -Xmx20g to increase heap memory size
 *****************************************************************************************************************************